-C18.
+C13.
 Permit (halosulfuron) at 0.67 to 1.33 oz 75DF/A applied POST in corn controls nutsedge and some broadleaf weeds including sunflower, ragweeds, and cocklebur.
 Apply with NIS or oil additive.
 Permit will have a residue in the soil the year following application.
 Refer to the label or herbicide residue section for more information on crop rotation restrictions.

-C19.
+C14.
 Prowl or Prowl H20 (pendimethalin) at 1.8 to 4.8 pt/A EC controls annual grasses and certain broadleaf weeds such as redroot pigweed.
 Prowl must be used only PRE in corn and not PPI.
 Do not use Prowl on sands or loamy sands or on soils with less than 1.5% organic matter.

-C20.
+C15.
 Python (flumetsulam) at 0.8 to 1.33 oz WDG/A applied EPP, PPI, or PRE will control nightshade, pigweed, ALS susceptible kochia, lambsquarters, mustards, annual smartweed, Russian thistle, Venice mallow and lanceleaf sage.
 Python does not control grasses.
 As with all soil applied herbicides, Python requires rain to activate the herbicide for adequate weed control and dry weather following PPI and PRE applications will reduce weed control.
 High soil pH increases Python activity and increases rate of herbicide degradation.
 Some stunting of corn may occur under poor growing conditions on soils with pH greater than 8.0.
 Use the higher rate on fine textured soils with greater than 3% OM and the lower rates on coarse textured soils with less than 3% OM.
 Incorporate into the top 2 inches for PPI applications.
 Soil insecticides should be applied in a T-band to avoid corn injury.
 Refer to label for tank-mix options.
 See Herbicide Residue section for information on crop rotation restrictions.

-Hornet (flumetsulam + clopyralid-K salt) applied EPP, PPI, or PRE at 4 to 6 oz/A is equivalent to 0.05 to 0.07 lb/A of flumetsulam + 0.13 to 0.19 lb/A of clopyralid.
+Hornet (clopyralid-K salt & flumetsulam) applied EPP, PPI, or PRE at 4 to 6 oz/A is equivalent to 0.05 to 0.07 lb/A of flumetsulam + 0.13 to 0.19 lb/A of clopyralid.
 Adjust rate according to soil type.
 Hornet (flumetsulam + clopyralid-K salt) at 2 to 5 oz WDG/A applied POST controls most annual broadleaf weeds and Canada thistle in corn from emergence up to 24 inches tall.
 Apply with NIS at 0.25% v/v or oil adjuvant at 1% v/v.
 Apply with UAN at 2.5% v/v under dry conditions.
-Hornet controls a wide spectrum of broadleaf weeds including nightshade, ALS susceptible kochia, mustards, annual smartweed, wild buckwheat, biennial wormwood, Venice mallow, marshelder, Russian thistle, horseweed (marestail) and common ragweed.
-Hornet controls large-seeded broadleaf weeds such as cocklebur and sunflower.
 Hornet does not control grasses weeds.